 It’s a nice surprise that many birds of different colors are seen perching in the trees and wandering in grass bushes on islets in the lake in search of food.
 In the early morning and at sunset, these birds sing in chorus and help visitors forget their fears about what is lurking a few feet away under water.

 The water of the lake is so transparent that it reflects beautifully-shaped old trees and birds flying in the sky, making the lake and surroundings like a picturesque painting.
 Of course, this painting looks different when the crocs are ready to pounce.

 Cat Tien National Park is around 150 kilometers from HCMC.
 A 10 kilometer car drive from the park’s management office will lead to a path, on which adventurers have to trek five kilometers through vast areas of trees to reach Crocodile Lake.
 It’s worth the effort.

 Other Vietnam Travel News

-Vietnam travel vietnam tour From dusk to dawn at Crocodile Lake travel vietnam.
+Vietnam Travel Packages Vietnam Vacation Packages From dusk to dawn at Crocodile Lake Vietnam Travel Package.

 Travel To Vietnam.
 Tour Packages event